twmobius/k0s_hetzner/README.md

 * worker\_server\_image - Hetzner's server image.
 Defaults to Debian 11.
 Refer to worker\_variables.tf for valid values
 * worker\_server\_location - Hetzner's server location.
 Defaults to Falkenstein.
 Refer to worker\_variables.tf for valid values
 * k0s\_version - The k0s version to target.
 Valid values: 1.27.2+k0s.0 for now
+* hccm_enable - Bool, defaults to true.
+Enables the Hetzner Cloud Controller Manager.
+CAUTION: Do not enable in dedicated root

 # TODO